Fig Docs

 2. Example gives an example directory of files and shows how Fig would parse some example commands

-You can quickly update your $FIGPATH in the Settings tab offig home
+You can quickly update your $FIGPATH in the tab offig home

 $FIGPATH Match Hierarchy